UrbanSystemsLab/OverpassAPI-OSM-Extracts/README.md

 These tiles can ber served locally using [tileserver-gl](https://github.com/klokantech/tileserver-gl)

+---

-### Tile Downloader Process
+## Tile Download Process
-Just a visual reference of how sequence of how tiles are downloaded
+A visual reference of how OSM data is downloaded by `download.js` as multiple tile extracts.

 ![tile-download.png](img/tile-download.png)